swiftlang/swift-evolution/proposals/0258-property-wrappers.md

-Note that the rules of [definite initialization](https://developer.apple.com/swift/blog/?id=28) (DI) apply to properties that have delegates.
+Note that the rules of [definite initialization](https://developer.apple.com/swift/blog/?id=28) (DI) apply to properties that have wrappers.
 Let's expand the example of `x` above to include a re-assignment and use `var`:

 ```swift